open-austin/Civic_Project/Schema.md

 ### project_location

 URL where project is posted for use.
+If the project is a native application, this should be the location from where the application can be downloaded for installation.

 ### info_location

-URL where information about the project is posted, including possible source code access.
+URL where information about the project is posted.
+This URL also should provide ready access to the project source code, if available.

 ### type